wptrainingteam/content-editor-overview/README.md

 ## Slides

-* No slides are available for this lesson as it is mostly demonstration
+* No slides are available for this lesson as it is mostly demonstration.

 ## Materials Needed

-*   A way to display your computer to the group
+*   A way to display your computer to the group.
-*   A WordPress site that you can show
+*   A WordPress site that you can show:
-*	[Theme Unit Test Data](https://wpcom-themes.svn.automattic.com/demo/theme-unit-test-data.xml) for sample content, if needed
+*	[Theme Unit Test Data](https://wpcom-themes.svn.automattic.com/demo/theme-unit-test-data.xml) for sample content, if needed.

 ## Notes for the Instructor

-*   **No slides are available for this lesson as it is mostly demonstration**
+*   **No slides are available for this lesson as it is mostly demonstration.**
-*   Students should import the [Theme Unit Test Data](https://wpcom-themes.svn.automattic.com/demo/theme-unit-test-data.xml) if they do not have sufficient content to work with
+*   Students should import the [Theme Unit Test Data](https://wpcom-themes.svn.automattic.com/demo/theme-unit-test-data.xml) if they do not have sufficient content to work with.
-*   Be prepared to explain the basics of structured text, distinguishing between block elements and inline elements, so that students do not get frustrated attempting to apply excessive manual formatting
+*   Be prepared to explain the basics of structured text, distinguishing between block elements and inline elements, so that students do not get frustrated attempting to apply excessive manual formatting.
-*   Be prepared to explain the difference between a paragraph break (press the return/enter key) and a line break (press shift key + return/enter key) for proper paragraph structuring
+*   Be prepared to explain the difference between a paragraph break (press the return/enter key) and a line break (press shift key + return/enter key) for proper paragraph structuring.

-## Have You Thought About...?

-What could present challenges to delivering this lesson?
-Is there anything that can be done in advance to prepare for those challenges?

-*  Participants could be in the Text editor instead of the Visual editor.
-Do you want to go over that too?
+*  Students could try to work in the Text editor instead of the Visual editor.
+You may wish to go over Text editor as well.
-*  What if a participant doesn’t have a WordPress site to work with?
-Can they log into yours and work there?

 ## Lesson Outline

-* Lecture on the need for the proper formatting of web content
+* Lecture on the need for the proper formatting of web content.
-* Demonstrate each of the toolbar buttons by displaying the content editor and showing how each button is used
+* Demonstrate each of the toolbar buttons by displaying the content editor and showing how each button is used.
-* Student exercises on formatting content using the buttons in the toolbar
+* Student exercises on formatting content using the buttons in the toolbar.

 ## Exercises